natalieagus/50005/docs/OS/07-threads.md

 ## Kernel level threads

+{:.info-title}
+> Background
+> The kernel is the core part of the operating system.
+It manages system resources, hardware, and provides essential services such as process management, memory management, and I/O operations.
+The kernel itself does not have a context because it is not an executable entity; rather, it is a collection of code and data structures that manage the system.
+>
+> A kernel thread is an individual execution unit within the kernel.
+It is schedulable and can perform tasks on behalf of the kernel, such as handling system calls, managing hardware interrupts, and executing kernel-level functions.
+Kernel threads do have contexts because they need to maintain their own execution states.

 To augment the need for running background operations, the kernel spawns **threads**, similar to regular processes in that they are represented by a `task_struct` and assigned a PID.
 Unlike user processes, they do not have any address space mapped, and run exclusively in kernel mode, which makes them non-interactive.

 Kernel level threads (sometimes known as OS-level threads) are threads that are: